Back to blogs

 Coursera offers courses from top universities (MIT, Stanford, Yale).
 It is primarily professional development and university-level content.

-Limitations for Nepali school students: designed for university and professional learners, not Class 11–12; fixed course format with no adaptive personalization; most courses cost money; not aligned to NEB, IOE, or CEE content.
+Limitations for school students: designed for university and professional learners; fixed course format with no adaptive personalization; most courses cost money; not aligned to school or entrance exam content.

 Best for: students and professionals who want recognized certifications in specific skills (data science, business, programming) after completing school.